 The Master of Arts in Teaching (MAT) is a degree for those with a bachelor’s degree, but no education background or teacher certification.
-Successful completion of program coursework and a passing score on edTPA, the Georgia Professional Standards Commission (GaPSC) approved content pedagogy assessment, qualifies graduates for initial teaching certification.
+Successful completion of program coursework and the Georgia Professional Standards Commission (GaPSC) approved content pedagogy assessment, qualifies graduates for initial teaching certification.

 The MAT TESOL focuses on teaching P-12 students who are culturally and linguistically diverse.
 Core courses include curriculum development, collaborative practices, and content area reading and writing.

 Teachers who currently hold a valid teaching certificate, and who are interested in a TESOL master's degree program, should go to the TESOL M.Ed. website located here.

 Students complete the 39 credit hours of course work over a period of approximately 4-7 semesters (including courses in the summer).
 The final two semesters include intensive field placements within schools.

 Program of Study